jeffzh4ng/tinyc/ARCHITECTURE.md

 regular expressions (REs) or implementation via finite automata (FA).

-Regardless of entry point, you'll find these models are equivalent by converting REs -> NFAs -> DFA -> REs via the Thompson's, subset, and Kleene's construction respectively.
-These well-defined formalisms and their correctness properties lend themselves to lexer compilers such as Lex and Flex which take REs as input, and produce lexers as output.
+Regardless of entry point, you'll find these models are equivalent by converting REs -> NFAs -> DFA -> REs via Thompson's, subset, and Kleene's construction respectively.
+These well-defined formalisms and their correctness properties lend themselves to lexer compilers such as Lex and Flex which take REs as input, and produce table-driven lexers as output.

 Due to the cost benefit analysis stated above, din ignores lexer compilers.
 Its lexer is hand-written.

-**2. Parsing**
+### 2. Parsing

 *Specifications: Grammars*
 For parsing and syntactic analysis, REs are not strong enough to express the